georgev93/BabyNameDropper/Readme.md

 The baby name workflow in this repo looks like this:

 1. Use the BabyNameDropper script to enumerate a "voting sheet".
-Call it with `python BabyNameDropper.py --sex M` or `python BabyNameDropper.py --sex F` depending on the sex of your baby.
+Call it with `python BabyNameDropper.py --gender M` or `python BabyNameDropper.py --gender F` depending on the gender of the name.
 You can add `--limit 1000` to limit the list to the 1000 most popular names (or any number you choose).
 If you omit the limit option, it will give you a list of every name that was used more than 5 times during the most recent year of data (probably in the tens of thousands of names!)